About

 Making the brown butter

 • Place the 226 g butter in a saucepan and heat to melt.
 Stirring occasionally, keep heating the butter until the milk solids separate, and then turn a toasty brown color.
-See this guide for more information.
+See this guide on how to make brown butter for more information.

 • Add the ice (or ice water) into the butter to help cool it down.
 If adding bourbon, let the butter cool down further before adding the alcohol.
 The brown butter can be used when it’s slightly warmer than room temperature.